-Raw milk is preferred by a growing number of people across the world for a variety of reasons related to nutrition, food security, and fairness in production of the dairy we consume.
+Raw milk is preferred by a growing number of people across the world for a variety of reasons related to nutrition, food security, variety in selection, and fairness in production of the dairy we consume.
 It is emblematic of the greater struggle to establish our right to produce, trade, and consume food independently – outside the controls and bottlenecks of the commodities market.
-Raw milk is a nutritious food, safer than ever, has many uses beyond drinking, and our regulatory environment should make way and support our right to access it freely.
+Raw milk is a nutritious food, safer than ever, has many uses beyond drinking, and our regulatory environment should make way and support our choice to access it freely.

 Fairness in food production